Bolivarian propaganda: Background

-The term Bolivarian Revolution denotes a new system of government, based on Simón Bolívar's vision of a unified South America led by a "strong but compassionate caudillo".
-Months after being inaugurated in 1999, Hugo Chávez promised to bring dramatic change to Venezuela through this "Bolivarian Revolution" resulting in " a radical redefinition of the relationship of the media system of mass communication with the sphere of political power and beyond, with the State itself as controller and regulating agent of society".
+The term Bolivarian Revolution denotes a system of government, based on Simón Bolívar's vision of a unified South America led by a "strong but compassionate caudillo".
+Months after being inaugurated in 1999, Chávez promised to bring dramatic change to Venezuela through this revolution resulting in a "radical redefinition of the relationship of the media system of mass communication with the sphere of political power and beyond, with the State itself as controller and regulating agent of society".

 A so-called "participatory democracy", had become the foundation of the Hugo Chávez administration, with Chávez utilizing the national hero Simón Bolívar to legitimize his political standing.
-According to Carroll, "Media mastery had helped the commandante win successive elections and turn his administration into what he called the Bolivarian revolution".
+According to Rory Carroll, "Media mastery had helped the commandante win successive elections and turn his administration into what he called the Bolivarian revolution".

-Chávez's popularity was then accomplished through "exploitation of charismatic legitimacy" and a propaganda program was then established to accomplish "participatory democracy", to strengthen his political position, and to strengthen his power base.
+Chávez's popularity was accomplished through "exploitation of charismatic legitimacy" and a propaganda program was established to accomplish "participatory democracy", to strengthen his political position, and to strengthen his power base.
 Douglas Schoen in The Threat Closer to Home said that Chávez has promoted his populist message via programs and legislation including a loyal chavista branch of bishops in the Catholic Church, closing RCTV, and altering laws to require citizens to report disloyal citizens.